libdynd/libdynd/devdocs/callable-multidispatch-design.md

 To build the decision tree, we explicitly track `S_working`, information about the state of all the working vectors, and a symbolic version of the working vectors for every signature in `S_working`.
-We create a set of candidate decision criteria, for example a type id test for every type available to test, and other tests based on heuristics like a type variable `A` being exposed in two different `TWorking` positions suggests an equality comparison between them.
+We create a set of candidate decision criteria, for example a type id test for every type available to test, and other tests based on heuristics like a type variable `A` being exposed in two different `TWork` positions suggests an equality comparison between them.
 A score is evaluated for each of these candidate decision criteria, and the highest-score decision is used to define the node.
 For each possible decision, the node is evaluated symbolically on every element of `S_working`, updating the symbolic working